exonum/exonum-doc/src/architecture/storage.md

 sequences too.

 To distinguish values from different tables, additional prefix is used for every key.
-Such prefix consist of service name and table number.
+Such prefix consist of service ID and table number.
 As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same ID will share the data.

-Services are named with a 2-byte arrays, starting from `0x00 0x01`.`0x00 0x00` name is reserved to the Core.
+Services are enumerated with `u16`, starting from `0x00 0x01`.`0x00
+0x00` ID is reserved to the Core.
 Tables inside services are named with a integers and an optional suffixes.

 Thus, key `key` at the table `3` with suffix _BTC_ (`0x42 0x54 0x43` in